qwacko/sveltekit-lucia-starter/README.md

 - Route guards have been implemented in the `hooks.server.ts` file rather than elsewhere.
 With the folder structure (seperate sections for `loggedIn`, `loggedOut`, and `open`) this makes it relatively easy to guard specific sections of the app.
 These route guards are used to redirect on login and logout.

+## Portable Web App

+The PWA is configured to function correctly, however to work for the specific app it wil need additional configuration:

+- Edit the app details (manifest) in `vite.config.ts` to reflect the name of the app.
+- Replace `static/logo.svg` with the app icon, and runn `pnpm generate-pwa-assets` to generate all the necessary icons from this file

 ## Tailwind

 To keep the template as clean and widely useable as possible, Tailwind (or any other styling library) is not included.